 Policies for our supply chain

-that we only work with partners who meet our integrity and CSR standards, also in the field of labour and human rights risks.
+In 2015 we incorporated our responsible procurement policy within a broader framework: the business partner due diligence (BPDD) policy, which applies to all our divisions.
+In this policy business partners are defined as individuals and companies with a commercial relationship with the bank in areas such as procurement.
+The BPDD policy ensures that we only work with partners who meet our integrity and CSR standards, also in the field of labour and human rights risks.
 One of the instruments in the policy is the supplier’s statement which enables us to identify the stability, country, industry, integrity, reputation and other risks associated with a business partner.
 An annual procurement training – aimed especially at employees who are regularly involved in procurement – is also part of our BPDD policy.

 On a regular basis we provide training to our staff to ensure that they understand the risks of modern slavery and human trafficking in our supply chains and in our investments for clients.

 This statement, which will be reviewed annually and updated as required, has been reviewed by key stakeholders, senior management and has been approved by our Executive Board on 14 July 2021.